 Consider a Standing Desk

-People don’t think about how much activity they lose transitioning form an office to home.
+People don’t think about how much activity they lose transitioning from an office to home.
 You think that office jobs are sedentary and don’t realize how much you move around.
 Moving between floors to catch someone at their desk or make a meeting, popping up to reception for guests and packages, running to the warehouse or supply closet.
 Not to mention, there are a lot of people who take lunch time walks with other coworkers a a way to catch up and get out of the office.
 Well, when you are at home, you get comfortable, you don’t have to move around as much, and those lunch time walks aren’t as important.

 A standing desk can honestly help you out here, and you don’t have to go buy anything fancy or expensive.
 Stack up some books or boxes on your table if you want!
 If that’s not your thing, there are some other creative ideas out there: exercise ball chairs, bike/treadmill desks, under desk bike pedals, and more.
 All of these also help improve your focus while engaging your core.